UC-MACSS/persp-model_W17/students/McClellan_Julian/PS5/script.md

 ![](script_files/figure-markdown_github/residpredplot-1.png)

 There is indeed a problem in the model.
-By plotting 3 smooth fit regression lines for the residuals on the predicted values of warmth score for each of the three possible affiliations (Democrat, Republican, and Independent), we see that being a Democrat, Indepndent, or Republican have distinct effects on the residual values!
+By plotting 3 smooth fit regression lines and corresponding 95% confidence intervals for the residuals on the predicted values of warmth score for each of the three possible affiliations (Democrat, Republican, and Independent), we see that being a Democrat, Independent, or Republican have distinct effects on the residual values!
 This suggests that we should include party affiliation within our model, as we want to integrate these separate party effects into our model.

 Multiple Linear Regression Model (More Variable)
 ================================================